mrbraiant/mrbraiant/README.md

 ## Hey there, I'm Braiant Malta

-- 🌱 I’m currently learning more and more about Java, Python, Node.js, typescript, Golang and Mobile Development.
+- 🌱 I’m currently learning more and more about Java, Python, Node.js, Golang and Mobile Development.
 - 🌐 How to reach me: https://www.linkedin.com/in/braiant-malta-924529210

 <div>